Demographics of China: Urbanization

-Population control
+Population policies

 Initially, China's post-1949 leaders were ideologically disposed to view a large population as an asset.
-But the liabilities of a large, rapidly growing population soon became apparent.
+But soon afterwards, the leaders changed course.
 For one year, starting in August 1956, vigorous support was given to the Ministry of Public Health's mass birth control efforts.
 These efforts, however, had little impact on fertility.
 After the interval of the Great Leap Forward, Chinese leaders again saw rapid population growth as an obstacle to development, and their interest in birth control revived.
 In the early 1960s, schemes somewhat more muted than during the first campaign, emphasized the virtues of late marriage.
 Birth control offices were set up in the central government and some provincial-level governments in 1964.
 The second campaign was particularly successful in the cities, where the birth rate was cut in half during the 1963–66 period.
-The upheaval of the Cultural Revolution brought the program to a halt, however.

-In 1972 and 1973 the party mobilized its resources for a nationwide birth control campaign administered by a group in the State Council.
-Committees to oversee birth control activities were established at all administrative levels and in various collective enterprises.
-This extensive and seemingly effective network covered both the rural and the urban population.
-In urban areas public security headquarters included population control sections.
-In rural areas the country's "barefoot doctors" distributed information and contraceptives to people's commune members.
-By 1973 Mao Zedong was personally identified with the family planning movement, signifying a greater leadership commitment to controlled population growth than ever before.
-Yet until several years after Mao's death in 1976, the leadership was reluctant to put forth directly the rationale that population control was necessary for economic growth and improved living standards.

-Population growth targets were set for both administrative units and individual families.
-In the mid-1970s the maximum recommended family size was two children in cities and three or four in the country.
-Since 1979 the government has advocated a one-child limit for both rural and urban areas and has generally set a maximum of two children in special circumstances.
-As of 1986 the policy for minority nationalities was two children per couple, three in special circumstances, and no limit for ethnic groups with very small populations.
-The overall goal of the one-child policy was to keep the total population within 1.2 billion through the year 2000, on the premise that the Four Modernizations program would be of little value if population growth was not brought under control.